Become a Safe Space

 ....................

-Contact Living Waters of Hope regarding having Founder/Executive Director, Diane Schnickels, talk to your group about domestic abuse and creating safe environments for women impacted by domestic abuse
+Founder/Executive Director, Diane Schnickels, would love to talk to your group, either in person (in the Portland, Oregon area) or virtually, about domestic abuse and creating safe environments for women impacted by domestic abuse.